 You can fly, you can scale down a galaxy to your fist, and you can stand in a volcano yes not “on”, “in”.
 Yes, you read it right, you can do all these things, as these things are possible.
 It’s not magic but technology.
 Virtual reality is a life-changing technology that creates a new paradigm shift.
 In virtual reality, an individual can challenge the physical laws of nature, where the user is not restricted to a defined view, having complete control of their environment and perspective.
-Think of virtual reality as a medium where one can visualise and translate their thoughts and dreams into a shared experience, being able to see others dream and mind is not less than a superpower.
+Think of virtual reality as a medium where one can visualize and translate their thoughts and dreams into a shared experience, being able to see others’ dreams and minds is no less than a superpower.

-Virtual reality can bring forth a powerful experience contrived and dramatised for demonstrations, field trips, exhibitions, motion picture, audio recording, and many more to intensify message.
-There are several symbols and multi-media directories into the scene that increase the efficiency of VR and more in terms of understanding.
+Virtual reality can bring forth a powerful experience contrived and dramatized for demonstrations, field trips, exhibitions, motion pictures, audio recordings, and many more to intensify the message.
+There are several symbols and multi-media directories in the scene that increase the efficiency of VR and more in terms of understanding.

 Nonetheless, virtual reality is based on digital creation, as it is instrumental and efficient in creating experiences.
-Virtual reality examples can be recreating experiences like boxing, yoga, and martial arts etc. despite its digital dependencies.
-The experience in virtual reality can give you real-time feeling, like walking on water, climbing Mount Everest with Batman, or even as extreme as going close to the Sun of our solar system, to say the least in regards to virtual reality examples.
+Virtual reality examples can be recreating experiences like boxing, yoga, martial arts, etc. despite their digital dependencies.
+The experience in virtual reality can give you real-time feelings, like walking on water, climbing Mount Everest with Batman, or even as extreme as going close to the Sun of our solar system, to say the least in regards to virtual reality examples.

 How does virtual reality work?

 Virtual Reality, in simple words, can be understood as the use of technology to create a simulated atmosphere.
 VR is a full experience created on digital platforms, that can either stimulate or deviate entirely from the real world.
 It is a computer-generated, three-dimensional environment.
 To experience and communicate within virtual reality, you need accessories like a pair of VR headsets.